You will need this licence to run a Booking Office for Taxis or Private Hire Cars (PHC), if you take bookings for 4 or more vehicles.

 How to apply

-Before applying, please read our Guidance Notes (Word, 43kb).
+Before applying, please read our Tax Rules for Licences (PDF, 137kb) and Guidance Notes (Word, 43kb).
 These notes explain how to complete the application form and the policies and legislation surrounding this licence.

-Download our Booking Office Application Form (Word, 95kb) and return it to us with the appropriate fee.
+Download our Booking Office Application Form (Word, 200kb) and return it to us with the appropriate fee.

 Cheques made payable to 'North Ayrshire Council'.
 If your application is refused or granted for a shorter period than you applied, the fee will not be refunded or reduced.